Scott MacIntyre

-Early life
+Personal life

 MacIntyre was born in Redondo Beach, California to Douglas R. and Carole C. (Williams) MacIntyre and has a younger brother, Todd (born 1988) and a younger sister, Katelyn (born 1991).
 MacIntyre started playing the piano by ear when he was three years old.
 He was taught by a neighborhood piano teacher near their home in Redondo Beach, California.
 At six years of age, he began training in classical music.
 When Scott turned 10, the family moved to Toronto, Ontario, Canada.
 They lived there for four years, and in that time Scott studied at the Royal Conservatory of Music.
 The MacIntyre family then relocated to Arizona and Scott studied under Walter Cosand, a university professor of Arizona State University.
 He was home-schooled until the age of 14, when he was admitted into Arizona State University's Barrett Honors College and Herberger College of the Arts.
 Scott won the 2004 Arizona Young Artists Competition at Herberger Theater in the vocal division.
-In 2005, USA Today named him one of its twenty College Academic All-Stars.
-In 2005, MacIntyre performed as a guest soloist with the Phoenix Symphony.
+In 2005, USA Today named him one of its twenty College Academic All-Stars and he was offered Marshall and Fulbright scholarships.
+Also in 2005, MacIntyre performed as a guest soloist with the Phoenix Symphony.
 The same year, MacIntyre was diagnosed with kidney disease and in November 2006, he had to spend ten months undergoing dialysis, severely hampering his capacity to perform and travel.
 In 2007 on August 22, Walter Cosand's wife Patricia donated her kidney to MacIntyre, which saved his life.

-He graduated from ASU in 2005, and he was received in the White House by Laura Bush as one of the RFB&D (Recording for the Blind and Dyslexic) scholarship winners in 2006.
-He obtained his master's degree at Royal Holloway, University of London and the Royal College of Music, where he studied on a Marshall Scholarship, one of the most competitive scholarships in the United States, awarded to only 40 American students each year.
+He graduated from Arizona State University with a degree in Piano Performance in 2005, and he was received in the White House by Laura Bush as one of the RFB&D (Recording for the Blind and Dyslexic) scholarship winners in 2006.
+He obtained his master's degree of Performance Studies at Royal Holloway, University of London and the Royal College of Music, where he studied on the Marshall Scholarship, one of the most competitive scholarships in the United States, awarded to only 40 American students each year.

 After his successful run on American Idol, he began dating childhood friend Christina Teich at the end of 2009.
 In February 2011, the two announced their engagement in People magazine and were married on August 18, 2011, in Scottsdale, Arizona.

+In 2014, MacIntyre was put back on the waiting list for a second kidney transplant, and the following year he received a kidney from an anonymous living-donor.
+After the successful surgery, he met his kidney donor, Misty, at Vanderbilt University Medical Center.